-After a lengthy process of reviewing hundreds of trees types, 16 species of trees were carefully selected, including Acacia ehrenbergiana, Acaci nailotca ssp indica, Acacia tortilis, Acacia etbaica, Acacia gerrardii, Acacia raddiana, Acacia seyal, Balanites aegyptica, Ceratonia silique, Faidherbia albida, Maerua crassifolia, Tamarix aphylla, Tamarix passerinoides var Macrocarpa, Ziziphus spina-christi, Lawsonia inermis, and Salvadora persica.
+After a lengthy process of reviewing hundreds of tree types, 16 species of trees were carefully selected, including Acacia ehrenbergiana, Acaci nailotca ssp indica, Acacia tortilis, Acacia etbaica, Acacia gerrardii, Acacia raddiana, Acacia seyal, Balanites aegyptica, Ceratonia silique, Faidherbia albida, Maerua crassifolia, Tamarix aphylla, Tamarix passerinoides var Macrocarpa, Ziziphus spina-christi, Lawsonia inermis, and Salvadora persica.

-biodiverse and eco-friendly
+Biodiverse and eco-friendly

 An eco-friendly approach was taken to SAHBA, with its car park and pathways created organically from the area’s natural gravel surface.
 Water is the heartbeat of life in the desert, and the restored area’s wastewater pond has two 36-panel solar powered pumps, which sustain the flora through buried irrigation pipes.
 To support night creatures, light pollution is minimized with solar powered lighting only on the perimeters.
 Although only 18-months young, SAHBA shows nature’s talent to regenerate.

-trees best for getting greener
+Trees best for getting greener

 Advising against off-road driving, Alsayed said it harms biodiversity by “damaging the habitat for birds and insects that represent a complete ecosystem.”